docknetwork/planning/rfc/0003-schema.md

 - Support storing schemas on chain
 - Support querying schemas from chain
 - Support adding a schema to a credential using SDK.
-- Support validating a a credential (and presentation) with the specified schema using SDK.
+- Support validating a credential (and presentation) with the specified schema using SDK.

 ## Non-Goals
 - On-chain validation of JSON schema.